cociweb/custom_whisper/README.md

 The Addon re-uses the original (v1.0.0) [Whisper Add-on](https://github.com/home-assistant/addons/tree/master/whisper) of Nabu Casa / Rhasspy which is based on a [wyoming-whisper](https://github.com/rhasspy/wyoming-faster-whisper) (v1.1.0) and [wyoming](https://github.com/rhasspy/wyoming) (v1.5.2) libraries.

-This add-on will be maintained only while the official product will be able to handle custom models.
+This add-on will be maintained only while the official addon will be able to handle custom models.

 Supports [amd64 Architecture][amd64-shield] and [aarch64 Architecture][aarch64-shield] only.
 Other archs are not planned to be supported!!!
 See [CTranslate2 HW limitation](https://opennmt.net/CTranslate2/hardware_support.html)